-Granted, most people won’t ever get there, but in dedicated dieters and high-performance individuals, chronic undereating is a common theme.
+Granted, most people won’t ever get there.
+But in dedicated dieters and high-performance individuals, chronic undereating is a common theme.

 But what does “too little” mean in the context of fat-loss and long-term physique success?
-What are symptoms of severe energy deficiency?
+What are the symptoms of severe energy deficiency?
 And how do you lose fat without crashing your metabolism?

 Here’s what you need to know.

 Of course you do.
 You have two options:

 Unless you’re very overweight to begin with, you cannot eat less and train more.
 Certainly not long-term.